fireworks.core package

 • launch_id (int) – launch_id set by the LaunchPad

-• fw_id (int) – id of the Firework this Launch is running
+• fw_id (int) – id of the Firework this Launch is running.

 classmethod from_dict(*args, **kwargs)